AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/ecommerce/shopify.md

 ## Next steps

 By following this tutorial, you have created a [!DNL Shopify] connection using the [!DNL Flow Service] API and have obtained the connection's unique ID value.
-You can use this ID in the next tutorial as you learn how to [explore eCommerce connections using the Flow Service API](../../explore/ecommerce.md).
+You can now use this base connection ID to [explore your data tables](../../explore/tabular.md) and then [create a dataflow and bring your E-commerce data to Platform](../../collect/ecommerce.md).